 What is Marine Litter?

 Marine litter (sometimes called marine debris) is any persistent, manufactured or processed solid material which is discarded, disposed of or abandoned in the marine and coastal environment.
-Marine litter consists of mostly very slowly degradable waste items such as plastic, polystyrene, metals and glass.
+Marine litter consists of mostly very slowly degradable waste items such as plastic, polystyrene, metal and glass.

 Marine litter causes marine environmental, economic, health and aesthetic problems, including possible transfer of toxic substances and invasive species, destruction of marine habitats and loss of biodiversity.
 It also threatens marine life through entanglement, suffocation and ingestion as well as poses a risk to human health and life.

-NOWPAP Marine Litter activity (MALITA)
+NOWPAP Marine Litter Activity (MALITA)

 NOWPAP Regional Action Plan on Marine Litter (RAP-MALI)